awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

-Elastic Beanstalk Tomcat platform configurations include a reverse proxy that forwards requests to your application\.
+The Elastic Beanstalk Tomcat platform includes a reverse proxy that forwards requests to your application\.
 The default server is [Apache HTTP Server Version 2\.4](https://httpd.apache.org/docs/2.4/)\.
 You can use [configuration options](#java-tomcat-namespaces) to configure Elastic Beanstalk to use the legacy [Apache HTTP Server Version 2\.2](https://httpd.apache.org/docs/2.2/) instead, or to use [nginx](https://www.nginx.com/)\.
 Elastic Beanstalk also provides configuration options to configure the proxy server to serve static assets from a folder in your source code to reduce the load on your application\.
 For advanced scenarios, you can [include your own `.conf` files](java-tomcat-proxy.md) in your source bundle to extend the Elastic Beanstalk proxy configuration or overwrite it completely\.

 You must package Java applications in a web application archive \(WAR\) file with a specific structure\.
 For information on the required structure and how it relates to the structure of your project directory, see [Structuring Your Project Folder](java-tomcat-platform-directorystructure.md)\.